Do Dogs’ Nipples Swell When in Heat? Exploring Female Dog Reproductive Behavior

 • Enlarged Nipples: While this is not consistent in all dogs, some may experience nipple swelling during their heat cycle.

-These physical changes are normal during the heat cycle and are part of the natural reproductive process for female dogs.
+These physical changes are normal during the heat cycle and are part of female dogs’ natural reproductive process.

 Behavioral Signs